 \subsection{Two-copy Hartle Hawking state}

-Our main interest is studying the real time evolution of complexity observables for these geometries, so we will now discuss the Lorentzian continuation, found by a simple Wick rotation $\tau\xrightarrow{}\rmi~ t$ in the global coordinate system (corresponding to the gauge choice $N(t)=1$):
+Our main interest is studying the real time evolution for these geometries, so we will now discuss the Lorentzian continuation, found by a simple Wick rotation $\tau\xrightarrow{}\rmi~ t$ in the global coordinate system (corresponding to the gauge choice $N(t)=1$):

 One can generate the Lorentzian geometry as a two-copy HH state preparation by slicing the wormhole at either $a=a_{\rm max}$ or $a=a_{\rm min}$, and performing the Wick rotation.
-The careful analysis of the scale factor in Lorentzian signature \cite{Aguilar-Gutierrez:2023ril} reveals that if one does this slicing at $a_{\rm max}$, we generate an expanding universe dominated by the cosmological constant term $\Lambda$; while the slicing for $a_{\rm min}$ leads to the contracting branch, due to the high density of axion matter.
+The careful analysis of the scale factor in Lorentzian signature \cite{Aguilar-Gutierrez:2023ril} reveals that if one does this slicing at $a_{\rm max}$, we generate an expanding universe dominated by the cosmological constant term $\Lambda$; while the slicing for $a_{\rm min}$ leads to a contracting branch, due to high density of axion matter.
 We will focus on the first choice, illustrated in Fig. \ref{fig:Setup}, so that the resulting universes have dS asymptotics, and allow for a late-time evolution of gravitational observables, as well as a notion of weak gravity near $\mathcal{I}^+$.
 Moreover, by studying the propagation of matter inhomogeneities, one can find that the arrow of time \cite{Hartle:2011rb} follows opposite directions between the two universes, as we have illustrated in Fig. \ref{fig:Setup}.

-For much of the following discussion, we will need the behavior of $a(t)$ in (\ref{eq:derivative r, tau}).
+In most of this section, we will take $a(t)$ in (\ref{eq:derivative r, tau}).
 For general values of $Q$, there are no analytic expressions for the scaling factors in this gauge.
 Numerical results in $D=4$ are shown in Fig. \ref{fig:scale-factors Lorentzian}.

-For convenience, one can consider the $D=3$ in (\ref{eq:derivative r, tau}) where we can find analytic solutions for $a(\tau)$ in (\ref{eq:metric reg d}):
+For technical convenience, we will derive analytic expression using $D=3$ in (\ref{eq:derivative r, tau}) where there are analytic solutions for $a(\tau)$ in (\ref{eq:metric reg d}):